To standardize a procedure for the enzymatic determination of esterase activity using ethyl butyrate as a substrate.

-This procedure applies to all products that have a specification for Esterase activity at Sigma-Aldrich Saint Louis.
+This procedure applies to all products that have a specification for esterase activity.

 3.2.
-Unit Definition – One unit will hydrolyze 1.0 μmole of ethyl butyrate to butyric acid and ethanol per minute at pH 8.0 at 25ºC
+Unit Definition – One unit will hydrolyze 1.0 μmol of ethyl butyrate to butyric acid and ethanol per minute at pH 8.0 at 25 °C

 Ethyl Butyrate + H2O Esterase >Butyric Acid + Ethanol

-It is the responsibility of all trained Analytical Services personnel to follow this protocol as written.
+Analytical services personnel should follow this protocol as written.